 When I say "successful", I mean that we will be successful again in the next General Elections where we will have extra seats as we have today, there are seven of us are here but in the next General Elections, it will double our number, altogether 14 (7 x 2).
-I think we will be in the front here - 1 to 7 so maybe there will celebrations and some of the SODELPA will not be here).
+I think we will be in the front here - 1 to 7 so maybe there will celebrations and some of the SODELPA will not be here.
 I am sorry to say this.

-Madam Speaker, I take this opportunity to salute the Honourable Minister for Economy for the allocation for Heads 19 (Programme 1, Activity 1-9) and Head 20 (Programme 1, Activity 1-9).
+HON.
+S.B.
+VUNIVALU.- Madam Speaker, I take this opportunity to salute the Honourable Minister for Economy for the allocation in Head 19 (Programme 1, Activity 1-9) and Head 20 (Programme 1, Activity 1-9).